aleksandramedina/networked-media/README.md

   Here I will be uploading my projects throughout the semester.
 </p>

-Currently working on:
+Currently working on 👩🏼‍💻:
 <br>
-[ x ] bringing in a p5 sketch into a node server
+- [ x ] bringing in a p5 sketch into a node server